Matt-T977/Music-Library/README.md

 #### Stack: MySQL - Python | Django | Django REST - Javascript | React JS

 The music library is an application that is there to help the user compile a comprehensive list of their favorite or collected music in an intuitive and easy to use manner.
-This has been accomlplished by using Django and Django REST Framework with a MySQL database to handle user generated data for their music library, as well as keeping track of all their likes and dislikes.
+This has been accomplished by using Django and Django REST Framework with a MySQL database to handle user generated data for their music library, as well as keeping track of all their likes and dislikes.
 All this will than be displayed on the client side by utilizing React.JS with Bootstrap for a responsive design.
 Application features included